sdb-cloud-ops/AWS/README.md

-# Deploy a Production Ready self hosted, highly available Kubernetes Cluster with Kubespray
+# Deploy infrastructure required to setup a Kubernetes cluster with Terraform

 This purpose of this article is to automate the process of setting up a Kubernetes cluster.